 The mortgage relief process

-The mortgage relief process is often tedious and complicated.
-When you call your mortgage lender, you will probably be passed along to several people before you find someone who has the authority to speak to you about your loan.
-Bring your patience, a pen and paper, and some documentation to this phone encounter.
+The mortgage relief process can be tedious and complicated.
+When you call your mortgage lender, you will usually be passed along a long phone chain before reaching someone with the authority to discuss your loan.
+Come armed with patience, a pen and paper, and the following documentation:

 - Documentation, such as recent pay stubs, of your monthly gross income.